What is crate training for dogs?

 Puppies aged six months or younger shouldn’t be left inside their crate for more than three or four hours at any given time.

-You should avoid leaving your puppy inside the crate while you’re at work or doing something else.
+You should avoid leaving your puppy in the crate while you’re at work or doing something else.

-Crates are used as a popular method for toilet training puppies.
+Crates are a popular method for toilet training puppies.

 Crates are used for toilet training as they can help puppies control and hold their bladders.
 When they do leave their crates, they will immediately want to go to the toilet.